MicroEJ/docs/SDK6UserGuide/tools.rst

 **Command line tools**

-Command line tools can be executed using the gradle task ``execTool``.
+Command line tools can be executed using the Gradle task ``execTool``.

 The format of the task is as follow: